isabella232/dynamic-media-classic.en-1/help/publish-setup.md

 >[!NOTE]
 >
->If you want to set up Localization Support options in Scene7 Publishing System, such as the Locale Map field, contact Adobe Scene7 Technical Support.
+>If you want to set up Localization Support options in Scene7 Publishing System, such as the Locale Map field, contact Adobe Dynamic Media Classic Technical Support.
 Or, send an email to s7support@adobe.com requesting setup help.

 A common way to use the Scene7 Publishing System (SPS) is to manage the product imagery on e-Commerce websites.
 International businesses face the challenge that assets for similar products look different from country to country.
 Usually the differences are for a very few part of the overall media.
 Addressing such differences by copying all assets for each of the countries and over-write just the differences is a tremendous effort and contradicts the single master asset metaphor.
 Such differences for assets can endure, from country-specific videos with different audio tracks, to subtle but important differences in a power cord that is used with the product.
 S7 uses a basic lookup mechanism.
 You define an order of asset suffixes in which the Image Server is looking, starting from the required locale.